sureshjoshi/ViewInspector/guide.md

 ## Async inspection

 If you're writing an `async` test some of the APIs change slightly.
-The biggest change is to `ViewHosting` which now uses a closure.
+The biggest change is to `ViewHosting` which now uses a closure, and no longer needs an explicit `ViewHosting.expel()` call.

 ```swift
 let sut = TestView(flag: false)